 The specialist program in School Psychology is approved by the National Association of School Psychologists (NASP), the Council for Accreditation of Teacher Educator Preparation (CAEP), and the Illinois State Board of Education.
-We provide our students with comprehensive curriculum, high quality training, and properly supervised field experiences that are consistent with NASP Standards for Graduate Preparation of School Psychologists (2010).
+We provide our students with comprehensive curriculum, high quality training, and properly supervised field experiences that are consistent with the NASP 2020 Professional Standards.
 The mission of the specialist program, which emphasizes the scientist-practitioner model of training, is to develop entry-level competencies in our graduates so they can function as school psychologists in public and private schools.
 The specialist degree can be completed in three years with full time enrollment on campus for two years and a 9-month internship.

 Point of Pride

 The Specialist in School Psychology graduate program is approved by the National Association of School Psychologists, the Council for Accreditation for Educator Preparation, and the Illinois State Board of Education.

 Discover what life as an Illinois State graduate student is like.

 A student applying to a specialist program must:

 - Have earned a four-year bachelor's degree or its equivalent from a college or university prior to fall admission

 - Send official transcripts from each college or university, other than Illinois State, where graduate, undergraduate, or non-degree credit was earned.
 Transcripts should be emailed from the school to Admissions@IllinoisState.edu or mailed in a sealed envelope to: Office of Admissions, Campus Box 2200, Normal, IL 61790-2200